Bald Spots in Dogs

-Ringworm fungus, pests like mites, and bacteria can all lead to infections that may ultimately cause bald spots in your dog.
+Ringworm fungus, pests like mange mites, and bacteria can all lead to infections that may ultimately cause bald spots on your dog.

 Along with hair loss around the eyes, mouth, and elsewhere, signs your dog may have mites include oily skin, thickened skin, itching, and inflammation.
 Symptoms of ringworm -- a contagious infection of haired skin and claws -- includes circular or irregular hair loss, inflammation, and infected crusts.

 Although small ringworm lesions may clear up spontaneously, a severe infection will need treatment with an antifungal shampoo or cream and/or antifungal drugs.
 Treating mites may require topical medications and antibiotics for secondary bacterial infections.